 - Cheap to run and long warranty

 - Tight in the back for adults

-- Not as fun to drive as a MINI
+- Not as much fun as a MINI

 The Vauxhall Adam has been to boot camp and the result is the Vauxhall Adam Rocks.
-A tougher version of the Adam, it features a raised ride that makes mince meat of speed humps, and plastic body cladding that should see off shopping-trolley shunts.
+A tougher version of the Adam, it features a raised ride height that makes mince meat of speed humps, as well as plastic body cladding that should see off shopping-trolley shunts.
 The only model currently available is the Vauxhall Adam Rocks Air, which adds a folding fabric roof, allowing owners to bask in the summer sun.
-Just like the standard Adam, buyers can also choose from a huge range options to customise their cars.
-The launch of the Rocks also heralds the arrival of Vauxhall's new 1.0-litre petrol engine – our pick of the range.
+But just like the standard Adam, buyers can also choose from a huge range options to customise their car.
+The launch of the Rocks also heralds the arrival of Vauxhall's new 1.0-litre turbo petrol engine – our pick of the range.